 person in a wheelchair making themselves breakfast in their kitchen

 Firstly, it’s important for landlords to make sure that they do not deny housing opportunities on the basis of protected classes such as race, color, religion, sex, national origin, familial status, or disability.
-It’s also important for landlords to ensure that they do not discriminate in terms of the advertising, leasing, and financing of properties.
+It’s also important for landlords to ensure that they do not discriminate in terms of the advertising, leasing, and financing of rentals.

-When advertising a property, a landlord should avoid phrases or language that could be interpreted as unlawfully discriminatory.
+When advertising a rental, a landlord should avoid phrases or language that could be interpreted as unlawfully discriminatory.
 Additionally, when considering rental applications from prospective tenants, it’s important to apply the same criteria to all applicants and not make decisions based solely on an individual’s protected characteristics.

 Final Words